AaltoSciComp/scicomp-docs/triton/tut/array.rst

    know how your code behaves with respect to the file system:

      - Does it use libraries/environment stored in the work directory?
-     - How much input data it needs?
+     - How much input data does it need?
-     - How much output data the job creates?
+     - How much output data does the job create?

    For example, running an array job with hundreds of workers that uses a Python environment stored in the work disk can